AZHOC - Arizona Homeowners Coalition

 HB-4011 : HOAs, duties [Support]

-• This bill is a limited attempt to establish that the associations must act reasonably in the application of discretionary powers.
-(Rule Making, Design Control, and Enforcement) While I’d prefer a stronger statement and more accountability for compliance of this provision, it is at least a start and more then we have right now.
-Every other bill addressing this issue was killed.
-Very weak.
+• This bill is a limited attempt to establish one of the duties of association board to their members, that the associations must act reasonably in the application of discretionary powers.
+(Rule Making, Design Control, and Enforcement).
+While drafted somewhat weakly it is still better than nothing.

 SB-1184: HOAs; Uniformed Services Divisions Flags [Neutral]